Nexon slips after Tokyo IPO, may sting Zynga debut

-TOKYO, Dec 14 Online gaming firm Nexon Co (3659.T) slipped on its trading debut on Wednesday following a $1.2 billion IPO, Japan's biggest this year, and may signal a bumpy ride for U.S.-based rival Zynga, which debuts on Nasdaq later this week.
+TOKYO Online gaming firm Nexon Co slipped on its trading debut on Wednesday following a $1.2 billion IPO, Japan's biggest this year, and may signal a bumpy ride for U.S.-based rival Zynga, which debuts on Nasdaq later this week.

-Zynga, which has developed the popular FarmVille and Mafia Wars games for Facebook, has had to trim its near-$1 billion IPO - the largest from a U.S. Internet company since Google Inc (GOOG.O) in 2004 - because of weak financial markets.
-It is due to price its offering on Thursday.
-[ID:nN1E7B107X]
+Zynga, which has developed the popular "FarmVille" and "Mafia Wars" games on Facebook, is now seeking a lower valuation than a few months ago because of weak financial markets and the weaker-than-expected performance of some recent Internet IPOs now trading below their IPO prices such as Pandora Media.

+At least one analyst said Zynga, which is due to price its offering on Thursday, may see demand for its shares dampened by Nexon's lukewarm stock market debut.

 Nexon, founded in South Korea almost two decades ago, offers PC-based games for free, while charging users small fees for in-game virtual items such as clothing for avatars -- a so-called freemium model that analysts see as relatively recession-proof.